sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 If we take a look back at the VAE objective, we can convince ourselves that the KL divergence between the encoder $q(\mathbf{z} \vert \mathbf{x})$ and the prior $p(\mathbf{z})$ is actually an upper bound on how much information about $\mathbf{x}$ can pass through to $\mathbf{z}$ [^4].
 This "amount of information" is referred to in information theory as a [**channel capacity**](https://www.wikiwand.com/en/Channel_capacity).

-By increasing the cost of a high KL divergence (i.e. increasing $\beta = 1$), $\beta$-VAE reduces the amount of information that can pass through this bottleneck.
+By increasing the cost of a high KL divergence, $\beta$-VAE reduces the amount of information that can pass through this bottleneck.
 Given this constraint, Burgess *et. al.* propose that the flexible encoder $q(\mathbf{z} \vert \mathbf{x})$ learns to map generative factors to individual latent dimensions as an efficient way to encode information about $\mathbf{x}$ necessary for reconstruction during decoding.

 While somewhat intuitive-feeling, there isn't much quantitative data backing this argument.